 What is Dharma (.WHY)?

-Discovered by Raby, Dharma (.WHY) encrypts, compromised files are renamed following this pattern: original filename, victim's unique ID, cyber criminals' email address and the ".WHY" extension.
-For example, a file like "1.jpg" would appear as "1.jpg.id-1E857D00.[email@example.com].WHY" after encryption.
+When Dharma (.WHY) encrypts, compromised files are renamed following this pattern: original filename, victim's unique ID, cyber criminals' email address and the ".WHY" extension.
+For example, a file such as "1.jpg" would appear as "1.jpg.id-1E857D00.[email@example.com].WHY" after encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Note that they are not identical - there are two main differences: the cryptographic algorithm they use (symmetric or asymmetric) and the demanded payment size.
+Note that they are not identical and there are two main differences: the cryptographic algorithm they use (symmetric or asymmetric) and ransom size.
 The ransoms tend to range from three-digits to four-digits (in USD).
-Digital currencies (usually, cryptocurrencies) are used for these payments, as transactions of them are difficult/impossible to trace.
+Digital currencies (usually, cryptocurrencies) are stipulated for these payments, as these transactions are difficult/impossible to trace.

 How did ransomware infect my computer?

 The main ways that ransomware and other malware proliferate is via trojans, spam campaigns, software "cracking" (activation) tools and fake updaters, and through untrusted download channels.
 Trojans are malicious programs designed to cause chain infections (i.e., download/install additional malware).

 The term "spam campaign" defines deceptive/scam emails sent on a mass scale.
 This mail is typically disguised as "official", "urgent", "important", "priority" and similar.
 The emails have infectious files attached or contain links leading to them.

 Rogue updaters infect systems by exploiting flaws of outdated programs and/or simply installing malware rather than the promised updates.